 Commvault is the latest archiving platform to be added to Transvault’s extensive list of email archiving solutions.
 Our Commvault migrations utilise a direct connector via the Commvault REST (Representative State Transfer) API.

-All data movement is fully audited to ensure chain-of-custody.
+All data movement is fully audited to ensure chain-of-custody when moving from Commvault.
 Mailbox shortcuts are fully managed to ensure a seamless experience for end-users as they move.

 To extend the seamless user experience, Transvault also provides a comprehensive shortcut management service.
 As your data is moved, the corresponding shortcut is converted to point to the new archive.
 This activity can take place whilst users are online, so there’s no need for any downtime or for users to logout.